Energetic Analysis of Emerging Quantum Communication Protocols: Energy cost of bipartite protocols: Quantum Key Distribution

 To obtain higher detection efficiency without using cryogenic-based detectors, working at other wavelengths can be interesting.
 Besides the telecom range around $\lambda=1550$ nm, typical wavelength choices are near infrared ($\lambda=780$-800 nm) and visible ($\lambda=523$-532 nm).
-Devices for those wavelengths are included in Table \ref{tab:tableofeverything}. $E^{ \rm 1Gbit}_{BB84}$ is shown in Figure \ref{fig:BB84wavelength} using different choices of wavelength.
+Devices for those wavelengths are included in Table \ref{tab:tableofeverything}. $E^{ \rm 1Gbit}_{BB84}$ is shown in Figure \ref{fig:BB84wavelength} using different choices of wavelength, as well as the energy efficiency in Fig~\ref{fig:EEBB84wavelength}.
 The critical difference between the wavelengths is the transmissivity of the fiber, as can be seen in Table \ref{tab:baselineparameters}.
-After 7 km of distance, working at telecom wavelengths becomes more efficient, even considering cryogenic-based detectors.
+After 7 km of distance, working at telecom wavelengths becomes more efficient to generate 1Gbit of secret key, even considering cryogenic-based detectors.
 It is however interesting to note that for short ($<5$ km) or very short ($<300$ m) distances, using infrared or visible wavelength can result in a lower energy consumption than the standard SNSPD-based setup at telecom wavelength.
-The APD-based setup at $\lambda=1550$ nm is still consuming less energy in most distance regimes, but at the cost of a lower detection efficiency.
-In a full-scale quantum network, it might thus be useful to consider using different wavelengths depending on the distance between all the parties involved, to optimize both the overall energy consumption of the network and the detection efficiency.
+The APD-based setup at $\lambda=1550$ nm is still consuming less energy in most distance regimes, but at the cost of a lower detection efficiency. \\

+The study of the energy efficiency considering different wavelengths, shown in Fig~\ref{fig:EEBB84wavelength}, shows similar results for running quantum networks.
+As mentioned before, at $\lambda = 1550$ nm, using SNSPDs becomes more advantageous than using APDs when the network is continuously running.
+There is still a distance regime for which it is more advantageous to work at a different wavelength than the telecom wavelength.
+It is however reduced to a few hundreds of meters, which could still prove relevant in the context of the security of data-centers.
+In a full-scale quantum network, it might thus be useful to consider using different wavelengths depending on the distance between all the parties involved and the objective task, to optimize both the overall energy consumption of the network and the detection efficiency.